markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ![Current Project State](./assets/lesson-4/100-current-project.png)
 It looks great, but adding some intuitive design will enhance the user's experience.

-Let's review our GitHub Issue and see the requirements of this feature.
+Let's review our GitHub Issue and see the requirements of this feature in our screenshot:
 ![GitHub Issue Drag and Drop](./assets/lesson-4/200-github-issue.png) Thinking about how to achieve these goals we will need to leverage our JavaScript knowledge of control flow statements, objects, methods, and the browser.
 We will need to use these skills in conjunction with the Drag and Drop API, manipulating the DOM, and event handling.